jlyonsmith/HowTo/Install/Colima.md

 The resulting executable file will be located in the `target/x86_64-unknown-linux-gnu/debug/` or `target/x86_64-unknown-linux-gnu/release/` directory.
 This binary can be run on any x86_64 Linux system.

+## Rust Dev Container Images

+The Microsoft Artifact Registry contains fully configured [Rust Development Container Images](https://mcr.microsoft.com/en-us/artifact/mar/devcontainers/rust) which you can use in your `Docker`
 ## Uninstall Colima

 ```sh